viridia/klendathu/README.md

 ## Features

-Klendathu has been designed from the ground up to be a fast, versatile workflow management system for developers and managers who want to work fast:
+Klendathu has been designed from the ground up to be an efficient, versatile project management system for developers and managers who want to work fast:

   * Lightning fast, responsive UI.
 No more waiting for page loads!
-  * Data updates in real time (powered via GraphQL subscriptions).
+  * Data views update in real time (powered via GraphQL subscriptions).
   * Flexible issue templates and customizable workflows.
   * Powerful query builder and bulk editing of issues.
   * Markdown formatting support in issue descriptions and comments.